 I made these because I was craving some baklava but did not want all the extra sugar and butter (although, SO delicious).
 I've never made baklava before because, well, I have my mom who makes some AMAZING baklava.
-So I decided to ask her how she makes it, then, created a healthy-ish version of this in cute little cups.
+I asked her how she makes it, then, created a healthier version of this in cute little cups.
 I have made this 4 times within 2 weeks because my 3 year old kept requesting to make them with me (hence no pictures of the process and ingredients...except with him 🙂 !).

 - Oat flour